Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 The engine has five components:

 2. Catastrophic interpretation.
 The intrusive content is interpreted as meaningful, dangerous, or revelatory.
 The thought means I am dangerous.
 The image means I am a perpetrator.
 The sensation means I am dying.
 The urge means I will act.
 The not-just-right feeling means I cannot move on.
-The doubt about my partner means the relationship is wrong.
+Doubting my partner means the relationship is wrong.
 The interpretation is what converts ordinary intrusive cognition into the OCD obsession.

 5. Reinforcement loop.
 The compulsion produces brief relief, which the brain registers as confirmation that the compulsion was the right response.
 The next intrusive content arrives faster, with more dread, and demands more elaborate compulsions.
-Over time the loop consumes increasing amounts of the person’s life.
+Over time, the loop consumes increasing amounts of the person’s life.

 Why does this matter clinically and personally?

 For clients: Recognizing that your OCD runs on the same engine as every other OCD client’s is one of the most freeing recognitions in treatment.
 The content of your obsession is not unique evidence of how bad or strange you are.
 POCD content is not evidence of pedophilic interest.
 Harm OCD content is not evidence of violent intent.
 Suicidal OCD content is not evidence of wanting to die.
 Real Event OCD content is not evidence of moral catastrophe.
 The content was determined by which terrain in your psyche the disorder identified as most leverageable; it was not selected by who you actually are.
-Other clients with completely different content — clients who have never had an intrusive thought you have had, who would not even recognize the territory your disorder lives in — have exactly the same disorder you do, running the same engine.
+Other clients with completely different content, who have never had an intrusive thought you have had, who would not even recognize the territory your disorder lives in, have exactly the same disorder you do, running the same engine.

 Functional Analysis: The Move That Separates Competent ERP From Incompetent ERP

-Most ERP protocols teach the clinician to: identify the obsession, design exposures, prevent compulsions.
+Most ERP protocols teach the clinician to: identify the obsession, design exposures, and prevent compulsions.
 This is correct as far as it goes.
 It is also dramatically incomplete.

 Functional analysis is the careful clinical work of identifying: